marshatiisa/cosmic-corner/README.md

 # Posters Site

-An e-commerce site for posters.
+An e-commerce site for purchasing posters.

 # Current Features